MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 #### Free actions

-- Preview scenarios in AI Models don't consume credits, except Prompts which always consume credits, even when in preview.
+- Preview scenarios in AI Models don't consume credits, except Prompts, which always consume credits, even when in preview.

 - Testing prompts in prompt builder doesn't consume credits.
-- Training models in AI Models page doesn't consume credits
+- Training models in AI Models page doesn't consume credits.
-- testing prebuilt or custom models doesn't consume credits
+- Testing prebuilt or custom models doesn't consume credits.

 ### AI prompt licensing

 AI prompts can be utilized in Power Apps, Power Automate flows, and in Microsoft Copilot Studio in agent flows, or in agents.

 They can run on AI Builder credits in the context of Power Apps and Power Automate flows.
 The number of consumed AI Builder credits depends on the input tokens (including system prompt tokens), output tokens (including reasoning tokens), and the underlying generative AI model used.
 Learn more in [Prompt tokens](licensing-prompt-tokens.md).

 ## Overage

 Monthly consumption is computed from first day of the month and is refreshed periodically.
 You can check the computed consumption in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).

 Available AI Builder credits are the allocated AI Builder credits if AI Builder credits are allocated to the environment, or the unallocated AI Builder credits if no AI Builder credit is allocated to the environment.

-There is overage when the computed monthly consumption is higher than the available AI Builder credits.
+There's overage when the computed monthly consumption is higher than the available AI Builder credits.
-In case of overage, the system will try to use Copilot Credits.
-If there is no Copilot Credit available, running models in flows and apps is blocked.
+If there's overage, the system tries to use Copilot Credits.
+If there's no Copilot Credit available, running models in flows and apps is blocked.
 In this state, AI Builder actions fail with `EntitlementNotAvailable` `QuotaExceeded` error codes.
 In flow editor, remediation panel displays **All AI Builder credits in this environment have been consumed**.

 To get details on your environment allocation, check the [Make credits available for an environment](credit-management.md#make-ai-builder-credits-available-for-an-environment-allocated-and-unallocated-credits) section in this article.

 To get details on your environment consumption, check [Monitor usage](credit-management.md#monitor-usage) section in this article.

-To provide capacity to your environment, you can :
+To provide capacity to your environment, you can:

- 1. reallocate existing capacity from the organization (tenant) or environment level: you will need to allocate enough AI Builder credits to entirely fill the gap, which can be important when computed monthly consumption takes a long time to be triggered.
+ 1. Reallocate existing capacity from the organization (tenant) or environment level.
+You need to allocate enough AI Builder credits to entirely fill the gap.
+This allocation can be important when computed monthly consumption takes a long time to be triggered.
- 2. purchase more AI Builder capacity and make it available to your environment (only for existing customers, up to November 1, 2026)
+ 1. Purchase more AI Builder capacity and make it available to your environment (only for existing customers, up to November 1, 2026).
- 3. purchase Copilot Credits and make them available to your environment
+ 1. Purchase Copilot Credits and make them available to your environment.
- 4. allow Copilot Credit paygo capacity to your environment
+ 1. Allow Copilot Credit pay-as-you-go capacity to your environment

 ## AI Builder licensing FAQ